Leyte Itinerary and Travel Guide: Best Places to visit in Leyte, Philippines

 Go Food Tripping in Leyte

 Leyte is a desserts haven.
 They have different native delicacies that will make any person’s mouth with sweet tooth water.
-The first delicacy you should try is their Binagol which is a combination of glutinous rice, taro pudding, and nuts.
+The first delicacy you should try is their Binagol, a combination of glutinous rice, taro pudding, and nuts.
 It has a filling of coconut and kalamay.
-The second one is their Chocolate Moron made of pure cacao and has a combination of white and brown colors.
+The second one is their Chocolate Moron made of pure cacao and combines white and brown colors.

 Also Read: Food Trip: A Taste of Tacloban

 Watch as the locals celebrate their Patron Saint Sr. Santo Nino through numerous song and dance numbers.
 The festival also remembers the Pintados warriors of Leyte hence the colorful merriment occasion.
 The festival is held every June 29, and many local and foreign tourists visit for its lively performances.

 The festival is also a way for the locals to present their rich culture.
 The performers will have their faces and body heavily painted like the old Pintados warriors.

 This large bay can be found in Leyte, and it extends to the Camotes Sea.
 The area has a rich history.
 It’s where the WWII Battle of Ormoc Bay took place.
 Today you can visit the WWWII Veterans & Centennial Park located at the bay.
 You can spend some time there by yourself or with family.
 The bay also offers stunning sunsets, so don’t forget to take a picture.

 The shrine is located in Maasin City.
 You need to climb 300 steps to reach the 3-meter statue of Mother Mary.
 The climb is worth it once you see the gigantic image of the Mother of Jesus and the colorful ambiance of the mini paradise above.
 They light the shrine at night, so you get a different view at night than in the morning.

 Witness Subiran Regatta